ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![Sandra's inbox — nothing received](screenshots/ticket03-03-sandra-no-receipt.png)

 ### Diagnose
-Checked the distribution list's **Membership** tab in the Exchange admin center — confirmed it had 0 members, so there was nowhere for incoming mail to be delivered.
+The first place I checked was the distribution list's **Membership** tab in the Exchange admin center and I found the issue: it had 0 members.
+If the distribution list has 0 members that means it isn't redistributing the emails to anyone!

 ### Fix — Part 1: Membership
 Added Sandra Clark as a member of the Client Services list.

 ![Adding Sandra Clark](screenshots/ticket03-04-adding-sandra.png)

-Sandra is now added and should receive emails now.
+Sandra is now added and should receive emails from all members.

 ![Confirmation](screenshots/ticket03-05-sandra-added-confirmation.png)

-Retested with an internal sender — mail now reached Sandra successfully, confirming membership was the first issue.
+Retested with an internal sender, and the mail now reached Sandra successfully, confirming membership was the issue!

 ![Internal delivery now works](screenshots/ticket03-06-internal-now-works.png)

 ### Fix — Part 2: External Delivery
+**SCENARIO:** An external client is still reporting that their emails aren't being received properly.

-The external (Gmail) test still failed after membership was fixed.
-Checking the list's **Delivery management** settings under Sender options showed it was restricted to internal senders only — the default setting for a new distribution list.
+Went back to check the list's **Delivery management** settings under Sender options showed it was restricted to internal senders only, which was the default setting for a new distribution list.

 ![Delivery management restricted to internal only](screenshots/ticket03-07-delivery-management-internal-only.png)